JackyChiu/iOS_Calculator/README.md

 - Run

 ----
+(Updated Jan 4, 2016)
+When pressing an operator button after previous operations have been evaluated, it continues by replacing the previous operations with an ANS key.
+Fixed cases with large numbers that could possibly break the build.
+Changed squared button into an expont button.

 (Updated Jan 1, 2016)
 Calculator can now recognize order of precedence with operators.
 Clear button is now a delete button, when long pressed will clear.
 Swiping the calculator up and down will change the colour of it.